EARnagram/lessons/sec2/ruby_arrays_hashes_blocks/ruby_arrays_hashes_blocks.md

 #### Adding to our hash

-Real quick – what if we forgot a key/value pair, or want to add one in after the fact?
+Real quick – what if we forgot a key/value pair, and want to add one in during run-time?

 ```ruby
 dream[:my_power] = 'righteous high-five'